Fiction

 His mom had a drop-stack large hole record player with 45s of Perry Como, Dean Martin and their gang.
 Like everyone else, he pictured Sinatra in a bar, “Set ‘em up Joe.”
 So, crooning started to roll off Miricle’s tongue.

-Walking through a department store with his mom, he saw a row of changing booths created out of curtains that stopped a foot from the floor, and he saw a story.
+Walking through a department store with his mom, he saw a row of changing booths created out of curtains that stopped a foot from the floor, and saw an opportunity to get a story.
 A female of an age he could not determine was changing in one.
 The woman standing next to it could be her mother.
 If she was, then the woman inside might be only a teenager.
 Judging that he could play the “I’m only an innocent five-year-old” card, he separated from his mom, knelt down, and tried to look up inside of it.
 The woman standing next to it laughed and explained to him that he shouldn’t do that.
 Embarrassed, his mom called out his name and, trying to sync with the laughter of the other woman, apologized.
 The other woman laughed and said it was okay.

-After getting the voice lessons, he began lobbying for violin lessons, and got them within a year.
+After getting voice lessons, he began lobbying for violin lessons and got them within a year.
 But Little Stevie Wonder had torn up the airwaves playing harmonica when about his age.
 His own lessons were not leading him there.
 He got a harmonica, saw a child on TV doing soft-shoe and asked for dance lessons.
 His parents were terrified he was a homosexual.
 They didn’t want him in show business.
 They tried to discourage so much of his time being spent on non-social things like reading and practicing.
 He said, “But dance lessons are social, aren’t they?”
 They wanted him to go outside and play with other children.

-Miricle got the equipment, got more business, and eventually got Jake, an employee.
-Then within a year a bookkeeper because the taxes and government forms had been so time-consuming, they got in the way of practicing music for as many hours per day as he had before all the sports and yard jobs.
-Unfortunately, there were things Jake could not do for him.
+Jake worked full time, so a lot more business was needed.
+Unfortunately, there were things Jake could not do.
 Like dealing with attrition.
 Jake wasn’t a salesman.
 Miricle had to be the one soliciting new work to keep Jake busy, and that took time.
-The most time-consuming part of it was when potential customers checked with neighbors who already were customers and found they were paying less than Miricle now was quoting.
+One time-consuming aspect was when potential customers checked with neighbors who already were customers and found they were paying less than Miricle now was quoting.
 Learning to negotiate this was like learning to play an instrument.
 You had to discover the right chord and how to strike it.
-It required visiting them in person, with Jake by his side, inside their front doors explaining that in the beginning, when he was figuring out how much to charge, he was doing all the work himself, and his parents paid his bills.
+It required visiting them in person, with Jake by his side, inside their front doors explaining that in the beginning, when figuring out how much to charge, he was doing all the work himself, and his parents paid his bills.
 But Jake had a family, etc. Eventually he learned to close by saying he still was figuring how much he needed to charge.
 It might have to go up some, but they could lock in this price for a whole year while he was figuring that out, if they decided right now.
-Requiring them to decide right now turned out to be key.
-When allowed to think about it for a while, too many of them stopped thinking about it.
-It had to be now.
+Requiring them to decide right now turned out to be the key.
+When allowed to think about it for a while, too many stopped thinking about it.
+They had to commit now.

+There could not be many pieces of property like this in the world which would make it quite valuable.
+It felt like he had said that out loud before.
+Now he was going to again.
 As they were riding past it in the car, his grandmother said she had read about it in the paper.
 It had two penthouses for which they were asking $12,500 each, a jaw dropping price at the time.
 He knew, he just knew, they were going to go up in value.
 From the back seat, he leaned forward so everyone could hear him say, “We should buy one.”
 They laughed.

 For the rest of the vacation, this was his consuming interest, making the vacation less fun for everyone.
 He would not shut up about it, but they were not budging.
-Since they would not negotiate, letting them think he was going out for a walk on the beach, he took a cab to a real estate lawyer’s office.
+Since they would not even talk about it, letting them think he was going out for a walk on the beach, he took a cab to a real estate lawyer’s office.
 Banks, he was told, did not loan money to ten-year-olds no matter what his income was.
-And his dad would have to co-sign any documents anyway.
+And his dad would have to co-sign the documents anyway.
 He could not get the lawyer past that.
 No creativity there.
 So, Miricle went to the builder.
-The builder couldn’t have been more dismissive about discussing this with a child.
+The builder could not have been more dismissive about discussing this with a child.
 “Let me talk to your father” was a line he heard frequently in his lawn business too.
 He was used to it and ignored it saying, “Without trying to negotiate a better price, which I know you would with an adult, and without a real estate agent taking a percentage out of what you will get, I’ll put down twenty percent.
 If I default, you get the whole twenty percent and the property back.
 You can’t lose.
 But this is a one-time offer.
 You have to decide right now because I’m being taken back to Ohio.”

 “How do you have that much money?”